Modified and Custom Built Airline Kennels Crates Information

 Below find tips and information on Custom built or modified airline kennels & crates.

-One option for extra large dogs, like Great Danes or Mastiffs is to purchase a custom built wood airline crate or have a Giant size Sky or Vari kennel modified with wood spacers to accommodate oversized pets.
+One option for extra large dogs, like Great Danes or Mastiffs is to purchase a custom built wood airline crate or have a Giant size Sky or Vari kennel modified with wood spacers to accommodate over sized pets.
+Another option is to build a custom sized dog crate yourself or Convert a standard wood shipping crate into a dog airline crate.

 Custom Built Wood Airline Kennels